zhumingcheng697/NYU-Dining/README.md

 - `rememberEmail` - **Required**. *Number*.
 Determines if the program should remember the users’ inputted email address.
 Default to `0`.
 Valid values are `-1`, `0`, and `1`.

-    > Set to `1` to let the program remember the first valid email address you inputted through the UI if `rememberedEmail` is set to `""`, or set to `-1` to never let the program remember any inputted email addresses (unless `rememberedEmail` is already set to a valid email address, in which case `rememberedEmail` will always be used regardless of the value of `rememberEmail`).
+    > Set to `1` to let the program remember the first valid email address you inputted through keyboard if `rememberedEmail` is set to `""`, or set to `-1` to never let the program remember any inputted email addresses (unless `rememberedEmail` is already set to a valid email address, in which case `rememberedEmail` will always be used regardless of the value of `rememberEmail`).

 - `rememberedEmail` - **Required**. *String*.
 The remembered users’ inputted email address, or an empty string if it does not exist.
 Default to `""`.
 Valid values are `""` and valid email addresses.